 \section{Numerical Experiments}

 We use an advection-diffusion model to simulate the transport of a contaminant field $\xcont(\vec{x}, t)$ in a closed domain $\domain$.
 A set of candidate sensor locations are predefined, at which the contaminant is to be measured at specific locations in the domain at predefined time instances.
-The end goal is to predict the concentration of the contaminant at a future time instance, beyond the simulation time, near one of two obstacles.
-In a practical scenario these obstacles may represent buildings.
+The end goal is to predict the concentration of the contaminant at a future time instance, beyond the simulation time.
 To achieve this goal, first we need to find the \textit{optimal} subset of sensors, from the candidate locations, to deploy a small number of sensors.
 Here, we define optimality in the sense of A-optimal designs.